At Ner Tamid, we encourage everyone to

 participate and be active in our community.

-Whether that means starting a knitting group, offering your skills as a yoga instructor, organizing our Rosh Chodesh group, or setting up a golf outing...we appreciate the time and effort these leaders take to help build our kehillah (community).
+Whether that means setting up the Sukkah, offering your skills as a yoga instructor, organizing our Rosh Chodesh group, or providing our Oneg...we appreciate the time and effort these leaders take to help build our kehillah (community).

-Here you can learn about our spiritual leader, Rabbi Nadav Caine, our School Director Becky Bar-Lev Henning, and our Board.
+Here you can learn about our spiritual leader, Rabbi Nadav Caine, our School Director Becky Bar-Lev Henning, our Administrator, Gina Caplan and our Board.
 We've also featured a few members who play leadership roles by lending their time, their talents, and themselves to our kehillah.

 Rabbi Caine, affectionately

 engagement in Jewish Education.
 Originally from Philadelphia, the son of Rabbi Ivan Caine, Rav Nadav earned his B.A. in religion and philosophy at Princeton University in 1988 and his Masters in Theological Studies from Harvard University in 1993.
 When not in school, Nadav lived for two years in Indonesia, and 1 year on kibbutz in Israel.
 He then spent nearly ten years in the San Francisco Bay Area, working toward his doctorate at Stanford University under Dr. Arnold Eisen (now chancellor at the Jewish Theological Seminary in New York) while working in Jewish Education..